zagrebmukerjee/ReplicationPaper/README.md

 3) Run 'main.R' (after installing appropriate packages).
     - This will pull data from the Census - it may take a long time.
     - It will clean and process the data, and store it in the data folder.
 4) Run replicateRegsAndExtend_short v2.R.
 This will create the estimates used in the paper.
+Additionally, this program reproduces the main table from Baccini and Weymouth's analysis.
 5) Run tablesandfigures.R
 6) Run Draft.Rmd to produce the PDF.
     - Draft.Rmd will make descriptive and regression tables